tsawyer/dvm-project-notes/build-dfsi.md

 This is how to build and configure DVMHost for use with the [DVM V24 board](https://store.w3axl.com/products/dvm-v24-usb-converter-for-v24-equipment) on a Quantar repeater.

 Assumes:
-* You have a Debian 12 OS install with root access on a computer which the DVM V24 board will plug into.
+* You have a Debian 12 x86_64 install with root access on a computer which the DVM V24 board will plug into.
 * There is a known working ENF for DVMHost to login to either on this same or another computer.

 ## Clone